-ATV images can be collected in water- or light mud-filled intervals of boreholes.
-Borehole enlargements related to structures such as fractures, foliation, and bedding planes scatter energy from the acoustic beam, reduce the signal, and produce recognizable features on the images (Paillet and others, 1990).
+ATV images can be collected in water-or light mud-filled intervals of boreholes.
+Borehole enlargements related to structures such as fractures, foliation, and bedding planes scatter energy from the acoustic beam, reduce the signal amplitude, and produce recognizable features on the images (Paillet et al., 1990).
 Acoustic impedance contrast between the borehole fluid and the wall indicates the relative hardness of the borehole wall.
 Lithologic changes, foliation, bedding, and sealed fractures may be detected even when there is no change in borehole diameter if there is sufficient acoustic contrast.
+Multi-echo systems, which were first described by Broding (1982), record the full wave train of the reflected acoustic signal and are capable of imaging behind plastic casing (Fig. 5).
+Such systems are useful for imaging poorly competent intervals that will not stay open without being cased, and for inspecting annular grout seals.